rackn/pxe-book/Chapter 4/High-Avail.rst

 HA DHCP
 ~~~~~~~

 All of the networks need to have a DHCP server or set of servers that can handle all of the requests.
 This way, if one of the servers dies there is still a path for the networks to send out data.
 DHCP does not understand HA because DHCP assumes there is only one entity in charge of device addresses.
-The work-around for this is to force-assign addresses to devices and have MAC-IP binding for each node.
+The workaround for this is to force-assign addresses to devices and have MAC-IP binding for each node.

 Because DHCP is a protocol for responding to a broadcast message, HA DHCP raises the issue of the DHCP servers racing to answer requests, unless the servers are guaranteed to give the exact same answer.
 In that case, there are a few options.
-All the DHCP servers can be set up to use the same data, or out of the set of DHCP servers one can be elected as the leader that will answer requests.
+All the DHCP servers can be set up to use the same data, or out of the set of DHCP servers, one can be elected as the leader that will answer requests.
 The way to do this is with the consensus protocol, Raft.
 Raft elects a leader using consul or etcd.
 If DHCP servers can manage broadcast, then multiple DHCP servers can be set up.

 Another option is to use active and passive DHCP servers.
 The active DHCP server provides data and answers requests while the passive server monitors it.
 If the active server goes down, the passive server is able to pick up its responsibilities.
 DRP avoids downtime during this switch by saving the DHCP information in shared storage areas (like consul) so that the passive server can load the information as soon as the active server goes down.
 Essentially the passive server creates a safety net and allows for downtime for the main DHCP server.
 Additional DHCP servers can be added in this manner but two is usually sufficient.